 3. Everything is constantly changing – We are wired to move forward.
 Our tastes and opinions change as we learn more.
 Our bodies definitely change as we age.
 No matter how hard we try, we cannot stand still and stop the forward motion.
 Unfortunately, sometimes we get stuck wanting to live in the past.
 Life is about adapting to changes and learning from them.
 When significant events occur in our lives, consciously shifting the energy in our home and work spaces, to support us during those changes, keeps our mental, physical and emotional energy uplifted.

-A feng shui exercise to try:
+Here is a feng shui exercise to try:

 Spend some alone time in each room in your home.
 Can you tell what kind of energy it is projecting?
 Do you enjoy being in the room, or do you want to walk out as soon as possible?
 Is it a room you spend time in regularly?
 If not, why not?
 It may be that the room carries stagnant energy, or a heavy vibration.
 Jot down any thoughts or a-ha’s you may have.